CshlSiepelLab/FitCons2/README.md

    - The exhaustive covaraite splits are found in ./part,
    - The nonmonotonic covariate reording data is in ./sing (entries for the nonmonotonic MeltMap covariate).
  - Comparitive results from the reference environment be found beased in FitCons2/covtree/tests/2-nonmono/ref
- - The second demo requires approximately  min to run, and after the run the storage requirement is ZZZ GB.
+ - The second demo requires approximately 50 min to run, and after the run the storage requirement is __65__ GB.

 ### Full covtree database
 The full epi/genomic property database used to generate the reported FitCons2 results may be found in a compressed form in ```FitCons2D/covtree/db```